 Now, what do you do with that information?
 The next step is being able to tell a legitimate destination URL from a fake one, and there is one easy rule for doing that:

 Only pay attention to the last two places in the destination address.
-We call this the “Second-to-Last-Dot Rule” and the “First Slash Rule.”
+We call this the “Second-to-Last-Dot Rule” or the “First Slash Rule.”

 What that means is, ignore anything that comes before the second-to-last dot in the URL.
 Also ignore whatever comes after the first slash in the address.
 That would mean, ignore everything except: